Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Creating a composed model from a collection of existing built models.
 - Listing document model operations associated with the Form Recognizer resource.

-Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr-labeling-tool].
+Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr_labeling_tool].
 Sample code snippets are provided to illustrate using a DocumentModelAdministrationClient [here](#examples "Examples").

 ### Long-running operations